barniekim/covid19-sweden/README.md

 # Covid-19 Daily Update for Sweden

 The daily update webpage displaying the latest number of Covid-19 infected/recovered/deceased people in Sweden.
+Feel free to share this URL with your family and friends since that is the main purpose serving this site.

 Website URL: http://covid19-sweden.rala.life